oracle/graalpython/docs/user/Embedding-Build-Tools.md

   ...
 }
 ```
-- the **pythonHome** subsection declares what parts of the standard library should be added to the final JAR file or native executable.
+- the **pythonHome** subsection declares what parts of the standard library should be deployed.

   Each element in the `includes` and `excludes` list is interpreted as a Java-like regular expression specifying which file paths should be included or excluded.
 ```
 GraalPy {